Why is Online Privacy & Security Important?

 Use a strong password

 Passwords are important.
-They are the first line of defense against unauthorised access to your device and your personal information.
+They are the first line of defence against unauthorised access to your device and your personal information.
 One of the most common ways that hackers break into computers is by guessing passwords and sometimes it's very easy to guess them.
 There are a couple of ways of generating a strong password.
 Conventional advice suggests:

 - The longer the better - long passwords are more difficult to guess than short passwords because there are more combinations to test.
 The minimum you should look at is 8 characters in length